Computing mixed volume and all mixed cells in quermassintegral time: The main algorithm

 The operator $\mathrm{Visited}(\Vknown, L)$ returns true if $L \in \mathcal \Vknown$.
 Otherwise, it inserts $L$ in $\Vknown$ and returns false.
 The simplified graph exploration algorithm is:

 \centerline{\boxed{

 }}

-\rev{We assume that elements of $\sqcup A_i$ are uniquel labelled by an integer from $1$ to $\sum \#A_i$.
-A facet $L$ in $\Vexplore$ is represented by its list of active constraints, and each active constraint is represented by an integer.
-Thus, a facet $L_{\xi}$ for $\xi \in \mathcal V_d$ is represented by a strictly increasing list of $s+d$ integers.
-From this representation one can find the inverse $B$ to the matrix of active constraints in time $O(n^{\omega})$ with $\omega<2.3727$ the exponent of matrix multiplication \cite{VassilevskaWilliams}.
-Once we obtained $B$ it is easy to compute $\mathbf \xi_0$ and $\mathbf \lambda_0$.}
+We assume that elements of $\sqcup A_i$ are \revb{uniquely} labeled by an integer from $1$ to $\sum \#A_i$.
+A \revc{face} $L$ in $\Vexplore$ is represented by its list of active constraints, and each active constraint is represented by an integer.
+Thus, a \revc{face} $L_{\xi}$ for $\xi \in \mathcal V_d$ is represented by a strictly increasing list of $s+d$ integers.
+From this representation one can find the inverse $B$ to the matrix of active constraints in time $O(n^{\omega})$ with \rev{$\omega<2.3728639$} the exponent of matrix multiplication \rev{\cite{VassilevskaWilliams,LeGall}}.
+Once we obtained $B$ it is easy to compute $\mathbf \xi_0$ and $\mathbf \lambda_0$.

-\rev{The neighbours $L_{\xi'}$ can be listed by the formulas in Lemmas~\ref{lem:Ij1} to ~\ref{lem:Ij3}.
+The neighbors $L_{\xi'}$ can be listed by the formulas in Lemmas~\ref{lem:Ij1} to ~\ref{lem:Ij3}.
 Not all inactive constraints need to be tested.
 Suppose we drop the $j$-th constraint.
-All other active constraints will be called the {\em remaining} constraints.}
+All other active constraints will be called the {\em remaining} constraints.